All Episodes

 These people are human debris.

-And given the chance they would kill these guards with whatever weapons that they could manufacture, makeshift or otherwise.
+And given the chance, they would kill these guards with whatever weapons that they could manufacture, makeshift or otherwise.

 Quickly, I want to go to Phil in Ontario, California.

-Got one minute, Phil.
+You got one minute, Phil.

 Can you do it?

-Yes, uh, Rash Megadiddos from Ontario.
+Yes, Rash Megadittos from Ontario.

 Thank you.

-I couldn't help thinking when you and uh Mr. Netanyahu was speaking about how you uh win the hearts and minds of these people, and it remind me of Charlie Colson who used to work with Nixon.
+I couldn't help thinking when you and Mr. Netanyahu were speaking about how you win the hearts and minds of these people.

 So it goes back to what you said.

-It's a no-negotiated settlement, you either win or you lose.
+You either win or you lose.

 That's with a street fighter in a war.

-Thanks again for your good work.
+And it's just, anyway, thanks again for your good work.

-Yeah, appreciate that, uh, Phil.
+Yeah, I appreciate that, Phil.

-Thanks for having Brevity is the uh is the is the soul of wit.
+Brevity is the soul of wit.

 That is a tactic that has been proven to work in marriage as well.